Notebook source code:

 In [9]:

-graph_point_nx = graph_point.to_networkx()
+graph_point_nx = nx.from_numpy_array(graph_point)

-edges, weights = zip(*nx.get_edge_attributes(graph_point_nx,'weight').items())
+edges, weights = zip(*nx.get_edge_attributes(graph_point_nx, "weight").items())

 pos = nx.spring_layout(graph_point_nx)